Ranking: Oscar Best Picture Winners Since 2000

 What Should Have Won: The Departed

-With the number of movies I see, rarely do they surprise me anymore.
+With the number of movies I see, rarely do I get surprised anymore.
 That wasn’t the case with Bong Joon-Ho’s masterpiece.
 This is a creative, smart, funny, thrilling, heart-breaking look at classism and humanity.
-Led by a terrific ensemble, brilliant direction from Joon-Ho, and an ending you won’t forget, Parasite is a game-changing Best Picture winner and one that gives me hope for progressive change in the Academy.
+Led by a terrific ensemble, brilliant direction from Joon-Ho, and an ending you won’t forget, Parasite is a game-changing Best Picture winner that gives me hope for progressive change in the Academy.

 What Should Have Won: Parasite